WangYixuan12/gendp/README.md

 ```console
 python gild/demo_real_aloha.py --output_dir [OUTPUT_DIR] --robot_sides [ROBOT_SIDE] --robot_sides [ROBOT_SIDE] # [ROBOT_SIDE] could be 'left' or 'right'
 ```
+Press "C" to start recording.
+Use SpaceMouse to move the robot.
+Press "S" to stop recording.

 ### Train
 The traning is similar to the training in the simulator.
 Here are two examples: